jeanaica/directory/README.md

 # Employee grid directory

-This app should be allow the user to Create, Update, and Delete employee in the grid.
+This app should be allow the user to Add, Update, and Delete employee in the grid.

 Requirements:
 - Node
 - npm

+Technologies used:
+- ReactJS
+- Tailwind CSS
+- MUI Grid

 ## How to run the frontend
 Using the terminal